 - A. Waiver Administration and Operation.
 Appendix A specifies the administrative and operational structure of this waiver. - B. Participant Access and Eligibility.
 Appendix B specifies the target group(s) of individuals who are served in this waiver, the number of participants that the State expects to serve during each year that the waiver is in effect, applicable Medicaid eligibility and post-eligibility (if applicable) requirements, and procedures for the evaluation and reevaluation of level of care. - C. Participant Services.
 Appendix C specifies the home and community-based waiver services that are furnished through the waiver, including applicable limitations on such services. - D. Participant-Centered Service Planning and Delivery.
-Appendix D specifies the procedures and methods that the State uses to develop,

-E. Participant-Direction of Services.
+Appendix D specifies the procedures and methods that the State uses to develop, implement and monitor the participant-centered service plan (of care). - E. Participant-Direction of Services.
 When the State provides for participant direction of services, Appendix E specifies the participant direction opportunities that are offered in the waiver and the supports that are available to participants who direct their services.
 (Select one):

-Yes.
+• Yes.
 This waiver provides participant direction opportunities.
 Appendix E is required.

 No. This waiver does not provide participant direction opportunities.
 Appendix E is not required.